BUR073/CVAnalyser/README.md

 4. ```register()``` and ```login()``` have no actual logic in the class, they simply call functions in the `Login` and `Register` classes respectively.
 I have done this for readability, `user.login()` is far more clear compared to `Login.login()`.
 It also makes more sense that only `User` can access the `Login` and `Register` compared to `Menu`.
 5. `logout()` is a setter function that sets `isLoggedIn()` to `false`.
 This means when the menu is next viewed it shows the correct menu, which in this case would be the logged out menu.

+#### Separation of UI and logic

+While the implementation of `Login` and `Register` is already a step away from the initial plan, I have also created two other classes
+`LoginAuth` and `RegisterAuth`.
+This separates the UI loggging in and registering from the actual logic that makes it work.
+I have done this to make it easier to read and easier to maintain.
+By separating the UI and logic, you make files smaller.
+This makes it easier to read as you have to scroll around less, it also makes it simpler to find bugs.
+Also, it allows for reuse of logic, which I haven't done in this project but in the future there may be a scenario where that is useful.
+I have also done this to `JobDescripton`.
 ## Installation

 To install and run CVAnalyser, follow these steps: